-- a.
+- 1702.2.8.1.
 Group Community Access Services: a staff to individual ratio of one to two or more, not to exceed one (1) to ten (10).
 Specialized or intense needs of individuals may warrant a lower staff to individual ratio than the upper limit allowed.
-On site reviews of the service will focus on the specialized needs of Group Community Access Services individuals. - b.
-Individual Community Access Services: a one-to-one staff to individual ratio. - 9.
+On site reviews of the service will focus on the specialized needs of Group Community Access Services individuals. - 1702.2.8.2.
+Individual Community Access Services: a one-to-one staff to individual ratio. - 1702.2.9.
 DBHDD Contract/LOA and DBHDD Community Service Standards: Agency providers must adhere to DBHDD Contract/LOA, DBHDD Community Service Standards and all other applicable DBHDD Standards, including accreditation by a national organization (CARF, JCAHO, The Council, Council on Accreditation) or certification by the DBHDD (see Part II Policies and Procedures for NOW and COMP, Chapter 603).

-10. Physical Environment
+1702.2.10.
+Physical Environment